IsmailOtukoya/IsmailOtukoya/README.md

 🌱 I’m currently learning Complex algorithms, Model creation and Problem solving.

-💞️ I’m looking to collaborate on Data science and also Artificial Intelligence related and Technical writing gigs.
+💞️ I’m looking to collaborate on Data science and also Artificial Intelligence related projects and Technical writing gigs.

 📫 How to reach me via email { otukoyaismail@gmail.com }